Can you Direct Bury Wooden Posts?

 Perma-Column®

 Perma-Column® elevates wooden posts out of the ground and eliminates rot.
 The in-ground post is actually a specially-built concrete post.
-This engineered foundation is 3x as strong as standard concrete.
-It combines the economy of post-frame construction with the durability of a concrete foundation.
+Engineers design this foundation to be 3x stronger than standard concrete.
+This system combines the economy of post-frame construction with the durability of a concrete foundation.

 In conclusion, while burying pressure-treated wooden posts in the ground is generally fine for most applications, it’s important to know your options to make an informed decision.
 Solutions like GreenPost and Perma-Column® offer valuable alternatives that can enhance the quality and endurance of your pole building.